marchelleimanuel/project-shoeshine/README.md

 # Shoeshine
 Shoeshine is a simple and user-friendly app for taking care of your shoes.
 It allow users to order shoe cleaning services to make their shoes look their best or get premium cleaning products.
+As an admin, there's additional feature such as cup management (Create, Read, Update, Delete).
 Shoeshine is built using Java, JavaFX and integrated with MySQL for the database.

 ## Features
 - User Registration and Authentication